Read on to learn top strategies for marketing your class, from creating pre-launch buzz to sustaining engagement for the long term.

 As some of you may know, I’ve been [your art form/medium] for [amount of time you’ve been practicing it in months or years] and I want to share some of my secrets with you.
 I’m thrilled to be creating [title of your class] on @Skillshare, a class that teaches you how to [what you’re teaching them]… and it comes out in 1 week!
 I can’t wait to share it with all of you!
 Drop a [your favorite emoji] if you’re ready to learn [what they’ll be doing in the class].

 Looking for more ways to market your class and grow your following?
 Our most successful teachers use many different tactics to get the word out about their classes.
 Here are some ideas.

 Permanently Feature Your Classes on Your Website or Blog

 Adding links to your classes on your website or blog is one of the easiest ways to continually attract new students, forever.
 Top Teacher Rosalie Haizlett has a dedicated page on her website that features her Skillshare classes and she uses her class referral links to direct students back to Skillshare to sign up.

-Post Lesson Content to YouTube
+Post Your Intro Video to YouTube

 Add Your Referral Link to Your Email Signature

 Follow Top Teacher Jen Dixon and put your channel referral link in your email signature.
 This way, anyone you communicate with via email will have a chance to check out your Skillshare classes.